 You may have to spend a significant amount of time working on this.
 Additionally, there may be outsiders who you need to forgive and forgiveness that you need to show yourself as well.

 Understand that there are layers to this, and as new things come to light, handle them with an empathetic and forgiving heart.

 4. Learn how to grow from trauma

 The fact is, separation causes grief, which can lead to trauma.
 The American Psychological Association suggests that resilience can be learned, which means growth after trauma is attainable.

 Acknowledge the events

-It might feel like going backward to acknowledge the events that got you here, but you need to do it.
+It may feel like going backward to acknowledge the events that got you here, but it’s the first thing you need to do.
 An acknowledgment of things that happened to you gives you the best opportunity to heal and move on in a way that is specific to your own personal traumas.